Algorithmic solvability of the lifting-extension problem: Equivariant effective homological algebra

 In the locally effective version, we assume that the elements of the chain complex have a finite encoding, and there is an algorithm expressing arbitrary elements as (unique) $\ZG$-linear combinations of the elements of the distinguished bases.
 We require that the operations of zero, addition, inverse, multiplication by elements of $\ZG$, and differentials are computable.\footnote{These requirements (with the exception of the differentials) are automatically satisfied when the elements of the chain complex are represented directly as $\ZG$-linear combinations of the distinguished bases.}

-A basic example on which these assumptions are modelled is that of the normalized chain complex $C_*X$ of a simplicial set $X$.
-For each $\thedim\geq 0$, a $\Z$-basis of $C_\thedim X$ is given by the set of nondegenerate $\thedim$-dimensional simplices of $X$.
+A basic example, on which these assumptions are modelled, is that of the normalized chain complex $C_*X$ of a simplicial set $X$ (the quotient of the usual chain complex by the subcomplex spanned by degenerate simplices): for each $\thedim\geq 0$, a $\Z$-basis of $C_\thedim X$ is given by the set of nondegenerate $\thedim$-dimensional simplices of $X$.
 If $X$ is equipped with a free simplicial action of $G$, then this induces an action of $G$ on $C_*X$ by chain maps, and a $\ZG$-basis for each $C_\thedim X$ is given by a collection of nondegenerate distinguished $\thedim$-dimensional simplices of $X$, one from each $G$-orbit.

 If $X$ is locally effective as defined above, then so is $C_*X$ (for evaluating the differential, we observe that a simplex $x$ is degenerate if and only if $x=s_\thedimm d_\thedimm x$ for some $\thedimm$, and this can be checked algorithmically).